Load dynamic content into your layouts and create site-wide templates for categories, tags, user and articles using the YOOtheme Pro page builder.

 |Start||Set the starting point.
 If the value is

 The combination of the Start and Quantity options allows you to split content source items into different visual layout parts.
-For example, you can show a number of articles in a hero slideshow followed by a grid showing the rest of the articles.
+For example, you can show the first article more prominently than the rest of the articles.

 Note When templating an index or a category page, the Quantity option should only be used when splitting content sources.
 This is because the number of articles on those pages is already defined in Joomla.

 Custom sources have additional options to order their items.
 Mind that the item order of page sources are defined by Joomla.
-Depending on whether the custom source is a article or a category, there are different order options available.
+Depending on whether the custom source is a article, category, tag or a user, there are different order options available.

 Set the order direction of the items.